-Assigning a Switch
+Assigning a Switch with Stick Inputs

-- 1. Power on the transmitter. - 2.
-Power on the aircraft.
+- 1. Power on the transmitter.

+- 2. Power on the aircraft.

-3. Hold both transmitter sticks to the inside bottom corners, and toggle the desired switch 5 times quickly (1 toggle = full up and down).
+- 3. Hold both transmitter sticks to the inside bottom corners, and toggle the desired switch 5 times quickly (1 toggle = full up and down).